 Raspberry Brioche Braid

-1 pound brioche dough (I’ve used the brioche dough from The New Artisan Bread in Five Minutes a Day, and the Amish Milk Dough from Holiday and Celebration Bread in Five Minutes a Day, but you could also use Challah dough or one of the enriched doughs from our The New Healthy Bread in Five Minutes a Day book or even Gluten-Free Artisan Bread in Five Minutes a Day)
+1 pound brioche or other enriched dough (eg., from The New Artisan Bread in Five Minutes a Day, Challah from that book or The New Healthy Bread in Five Minutes a Day book or even Gluten-Free Artisan Bread in Five Minutes a Day)

 Quick Raspberry Jam